 J. Frank Brown

-J. Frank Brown is a Managing Director and the Chief Operating Officer at General Atlantic, a global growth equity firm he joined in 2011.
-From 2006 to 2011, Mr. Brown served as Dean of INSEAD, the leading international business school with campuses in Europe, Asia, and the Middle East.
+J. Frank Brown is Managing Director and the Chief Operating Officer at General Atlantic, a global growth equity firm he joined in 2011.
+From 2006 to 2011, Mr. Brown was the Dean of INSEAD, the leading international business school with campuses in Europe, Asia and the Middle East.

-Sarah Brown is a passionate advocate for global education and health issues and her work brings together the worlds of business, philanthropy, social media, and charity campaigning.
-She is the Founder and Executive Chair of the Global Business Coalition for Education.
+Sarah Brown is a passionate advocate for global education and health issues and her work brings together the worlds of business, philanthropy, social media and charity campaigning.
+Sarah is the President of the UK children's charity Theirworld, and the Executive Chair of the Global Business Coalition for Education based in New York.

 Sarah spent part of her early life in Tanzania in East Africa, before going to school in London and then studying Psychology at Bristol University.
-She lives in London and Scotland with her husband, the UN Special Envoy for Global Education and former Prime Minister of the United Kingdom Gordon Brown, and their two sons John and Fraser.
-Sarah pioneered using social media in government and is an avid user of twitter, regularly tweeting to her 1.2 million followers.
+Sarah lives in London and Scotland with her husband, the UN Special Envoy for Global Education and former Prime Minister of the UK Gordon Brown, and their two sons.
+She pioneered using social media in government and is an avid user of Twitter, regularly tweeting to her 1.2 million followers.

 Dr. Madhav Chavan is a full-time member of the Board of Directors in charge of vocational training and digital learning innovations at Pratham, a non-governmental organization in India that addresses the needs of millions of children each year through quality education and policy change.